jotego/jtdsp16/README.md

 Reserved           | 30    |             |   Yes         |
 F1 y=Y  x=*pt++[i] | 31    | Yes         |   Yes         |   2 / 1 in cache

+# Document Ambiguities and Contradictions

+1. Post increment for YAAU is said to be circular when re!=0, the register is equal to re and the post increment is 1.
+But it is not clear whether it also applies when j=1 and \*r++j is used.

 # The External Memory

 External memory cannot be used to execute a program.
 It can only be used to access data via the pt register.